mdgaziur/wro-team-rickshaw/README.md

 ## Hardware Components

+- Raspberry PI
+- PI Camera
 - Arduino Mega
-- Raspberry PI 3 B V1.2
+- Buck Converter (x2)
+- Motor Driver
-- Raspberry PI Camera
+- Breadboard
+- 11.1V 3S 1500mAh LiPo Battery
-- HC-SR04 Ultrasonic Sensors(x3)
+- HC-SR04 Sonar Sensor (x3)
+- DC Motor (x3)
 - L293D Motor Driver
-- LM2596S Buck Converter (x2)
-- Decently Big RC Car (x2)
-- 11.1V 3S 1500mAh LiPo Battery
-- Small Breadboard Terminals(x2)
+- Switch
+- Push Button

 The PI and the motor driver(and the motors) are powered by the LiPo battery.
 As we're connecting the Arduino to the PI for serial communication, it gets the necessary power from the PI.
-The PI and sonar sensors get powered by two separate buck converters for the most efficiency.
+The PI and the sonar sensors get powered by two separate buck converters for the most efficient result.

 ## Software